TESS Stellar Rotation up to 80 days in the Southern Continuous Viewing Zone: Deep Learning Framework

 We note that the temperature range for the TESS-SPOC noise light curves overlaps with the $\delta$ Scuti instability strip \citep[e.g.,][]{Murphy2019} and with the $\gamma$ Doradus strip \citep[e.g.,][]{Balona2011, Bradley2015}.
 Of our TESS-SPOC noise targets, 1,724 ($\sim$10\%) fall within the $\delta$ Scuti strip, and depending on the criterion used, as few as 30\% \citep{Balona2011} and as many as two-thirds \citep{Bradley2015} are within the $\gamma$ Dor strip.
 Because $\delta$ Scuti stars pulsate with periods on the order of hours and $\gamma$ Dor less than about 3 days, we do not expect significant contamination from pulsation in our training light curves.
 The TASOC noise sample does not overlap with either instability strip.
-The presence of contaminants in the training set should make the CNN more robust against contamination (i.e., misidentifying a pulsator as a rotator), but thoroughly testing this is beyond the scope of this work.
+The presence of contaminants in the training set should make the CNN more robust against contamination (i.e., misidentifying a pulsator as a rotator), but {future work should test this using training sets that include pulsators, eclipsing binaries, and other kinds of periodic variables}.